Executive Residence: Map Room

 West of the Servants' Hall, the ground floor originally contained a small bedroom and, in the two westernmost rooms, a Steward's Office.
 The smaller, westernmost of the two rooms in the Steward's Office became the White House vault.
 By 1825, the Housekeeper's Office had moved into the easternmost room of the Steward's Office.
 The Steward's Office and vault became general workrooms by 1946, but the 1902 renovation had turned the Housekeeper's Office into a ladies' powder room.
 Less than a decade later, President Woodrow Wilson turned it into a billiards room.
 At the outbreak of World War II in December 1939, President Franklin Roosevelt removed the billiards table and turned the room into a place where he could keep track of the war's progress on a wide range of maps and store top-secret communications with world leaders.
-The Map Room (as it was now called) was heavily guarded, as highly secret U.S. and allied military information was constantly updated on the maps kept in this room.
+The Map Room (as it was now called) was heavily guarded, as highly secret US and allied military information was constantly updated on the maps kept in this room.
 In the early 1960s, the Map Room was transformed into a ladies' powder room again by Jacqueline Kennedy, and portraits of first ladies were hung there.
 The Map Room continued to retain its name, but in 1970 was decorated in the Chippendale style and turned into a reception room.
 It retained its name and function as of 2010.
 A small medical clinic and the office of the White House physician occupy the three rooms to the west of the Map Room as of 2010.